kakilian/jubilant-octo-robot/README.md

 - GPT - Helped write questions and READme text corrections.
 [GPT](https://openai.com/index/gpt-4/)

 Feel free to explore the whimsical world of Cheshire and embark on this cat-tastic quiz adventure!

+### Finishing Note
+Unfortunately, I was not able to fully resolve my `timer` or `restart` issues before the project deadline.
+Despite my best efforts, the timer functionality and restart button could not be completed as intended.
+Moving forward, I plan to continue refining these features to improve the overall user experience.
+Thank you for your understanding.

+## Acknowledgments
+I would like to express my deepest gratitude to everyone who has supported me, both on-screen and in real life, throughout my journey to become a programmer.
+Your encouragement, guidance, and patience have been invaluable, and I truly appreciate the time and effort you have invested in helping me grow.